Student Visa responsibilities

 - Inform the university if you change immigration status and no longer have a Student Visa.
-You can do this by taking your new visa to the Student Services Centre.
+You can do this by emailing a copy of your new visa to the BRP team via firstname.lastname@example.org.

-- Inform the university every time you obtain a new Student visa by bringing your Biometric Residence Permit and your passport to the Student Services Centre.
+- Inform the university every time you obtain a new Student visa by emailing a copy of your Biometric Residence Permit and your passport to the BRP team.

-- Inform the university if you renew or update your passport by bringing the new/updated document to the Student Service Centre so that we can take a copy.
+- Inform the university if you renew or update your passport by emailing a copy new/updated document to the BRP team so the University has a copy.